Your French Immersion Residential Program in Périgord

 Melanie is my partner.
 Her love for well being expresses itself through her warm and authentic welcome in our home, her peaceful and lively yoga classes, her caring and healing massages and her delicious vegetarian meals.
 She was born in Germany and is fluent in French and English.

-We are a multicultural, artistic and well-travelled family, with two children: Moïse and Carlos, 7 and 5 years old boys.
+We are a multicultural, artistic and well-traveled family, with two children: Moïse and Carlos, 7 and 5 years old boys.
 They speak French, German and English.
 We also have two cats (Peanuts and PiouPiou) and one gentle dog (Pema).

 Healthy living and mindfulness are part of our everyday life.